New to competing under Muaythai Ontario? This handy guide will lead you through step by step what is needed to enter competition.

 The Muaythai Ontario Medical Handbook covers medical conditions that prevent an athlete from competing in the ring, the duties and requirements of the competition doctor, prohibited substances and practices before/during/after competition, and more.
 It is required that all members be familiar with the medical requirements.

 Professional athletes who wish to return to amateur competition are able to do so in A and Open classes of competition.
-The Request for Amateur Reclassification is for athletes who have participated in low level professional competition that wish to enter B Class under Muaythai Ontario.
+The Request for Amateur Reinstatement is for athletes who have participated in low level professional competition that wish to enter B Class under Muaythai Ontario.
 To be eligible, the athlete must still fall within the experience requirements (4-9 contests) and may be required to provide supporting evidence of their professional experience.

 Each form is reviewed by a technical committee with oversight from the Board of Directors.

 This is where all your dieting and hard work pays off.
-Weigh-ins must be completed wearing Thai shorts, and for non-title, non-tournament competition a .25 kg allowance is provided to athletes.
-Once you have made weight you are cleared for competition.
-Enjoy eating and drinking before competition, but don’t fill up too much.
+Weigh-ins must be completed wearing Muaythai shorts, and for non-title, non-tournament competition a .25 kg allowance is provided to athletes.
+Athletes who do not make weight are not permitted to attempt to lose more than 2% of their body weight for subsequent attempts.

 Don’t wander too far after weighing in; the pre-competition rules meeting takes place about an hour prior to the first bell.
-This meeting is mandatory for all athletes and seconds (coaches and corners).
+This meeting is mandatory for all Athletes and Seconds (Coaches and Corners).

 Give your best performance in the ring, and remember to follow all the rules and obey the ref at all times.
 Safety is paramount.

+Congratulations on your performance!
 Following the contest, make sure that you are examined by the doctor as you exit the ring.